top of page

 Step 3: Map Your Offer

-Make your offer crystal clear—what are they getting, and how will it change their life?
+Make your offer crystal clear.
+What are your clients getting, and how will it transform their lives?

-🎯 Quick Action: Write one sentence for each.
-This becomes your sales page or pitch outline.
+🎯 Quick Action: Write one sentence for each question.
+This can serve as your sales page or pitch outline.

 Step 4: Simplify Your Funnel